VIDEOP2R: Video Understanding from Perception to Reasoning: Related work

-Video reasoning poses coupled spatial–temporal challenges beyond text/image only settings~\cite{liu2024tempcompass,fu2025video,spelke2007core}, demanding coordinated perception and reasoning~\cite{selvaraju2020squinting,yuan2021perception}.
-Early approaches handle coordination by introducing modular perception preprocessors~(e.g., frame captioners~\cite{wang2022language,wang2024videoagent,zhang2023simple} or STSGs~\cite{songmodularized,xiao2022video,ligraph2025}) to aid downstream reasoning.
-However, because these preprocessors are typically frozen and non-trainable, they bottleneck the pipeline and cannot be improved to curb error propagation or information loss~\cite{tong2024eyes}.
-Recent methods organize perception–reasoning into pre-defined stages, either by attributes (frames/objects/actions)~\cite{wang2025videochat,wang2024videoagent,min2024morevqa,wang2024stair,han2025videoespresso,fei2024video,qiu2025step} or steps (planning/grounding)~\cite{liu2025videomind,shi2025enhancing}.
-However, rigid designs often limit generalization across diverse scenarios~\cite{wang2025videorft}, and mixing perception and reasoning at each stage leaves the entire framework prone to failure from a single perception error~\cite{jiang2024marvel,ahrabian2024curious}.
+\textbf{Video Perception and Reasoning in LVLMs.} Video reasoning poses coupled spatial–temporal challenges beyond text/image only settings~\cite{liu2024tempcompass,fu2025video,spelke2007core}, demanding coordinated perception and reasoning~\cite{selvaraju2020squinting,yuan2021perception}.
+Early approaches handle this by introducing modular perception preprocessors~(e.g., frame captioners~\cite{wang2022language,wang2024videoagent,zhang2023simple} or spatio-temporal scene graphs~\cite{songmodularized,xiao2022video,ligraph2025}) to aid downstream reasoning.
+However, because these preprocessors are typically frozen, they bottleneck the pipeline and cannot be improved to curb error propagation or information loss~\cite{tong2024eyes}.
+Recent methods organize perception–reasoning into pre-defined stages, either by attributes (frames/objects/actions)~\cite{wang2025videochat,min2024morevqa,wang2024stair,han2025videoespresso,fei2024video,qiu2025step} or steps (planning/grounding)~\cite{liu2025videomind,shi2025enhancing}.
+However, rigid designs often limit generalization across scenarios~\cite{wang2025videorft}, and mixing perception and reasoning at each stage makes it vulnerable to perception errors~\cite{jiang2024marvel,ahrabian2024curious}.
 In contrast, \textsc{VideoP2R} separates perception and reasoning, aligning with the two-process modeling of video reasoning~\cite{selvaraju2020squinting} for better generalization, while preserving an end-to-end training pipeline for continual refinement.